 The UIUC Student Chapter began in the Spring of 1992, and became an official chapter with Habitat for Humanity International in March of 1993.
 The student chapter has been a key to the success of the Affiliate.
 When they’re not working on a house, the students are out in the community fundraising, planning events, volunteering on projects to connect with local Habitat families, and raising awareness about poverty housing.
 Visit the University of Illinois student chapter website here.

-Following its opening in 2003, the ReStore quickly outgrew its first home in downtown Champaign and moved to its current location at 119 E. University in 2006
+Following its opening in 2003, the ReStore quickly outgrew its first home and moved a few blocks east in 2006, staying in downtown Champaign.
+In 2022 the ReStore relocated to its current location –

 Mission: A world where everyone has a decent place to live.